 Buckwheat is a highly nutritious whole grain that many people consider to be a superfood.
-Among its health benefits, buckwheat may improve heart health, promote weight loss, and help manage diabetes.
+Some health benefits of buckwheat may include improving heart health, promoting weight loss, and helping manage diabetes.

 Buckwheat is a good source of protein, fiber, and energy.
 Buckwheat does not contain gluten, so for people with celiac disease or gluten intolerances, buckwheat and buckwheat flour are excellent dietary alternatives.

 This article will discuss the nutrition, health benefits, and side effects of buckwheat.

 Buckwheat is a grain-like seed that grows throughout the United States.
 It is a pseudocereal as it shares many similar properties to cereals but does not come from grass as most other cereals do.
 Quinoa is another example of a pseudocereal.

 Buckwheat is an ingredient in many everyday food products, such as breakfast foods, flour, and noodles.
 Farmers also use it for livestock feed.